 This strainer comes with a lid to keep in the heat while steeping.
 It doubles as a drip tray coaster for the basket, so you can set the leaves aside for subsequent steepings without making a mess.
 The handles on the basket and the lid are insulated, so you don’t burn your fingers.

 The only materials used in construction are premium quality 304 stainless steel and food grade silicone, so there is no chance of dangerous chemicals leeching into your tea.
 All parts are dishwasher safe.

 A lot of people ask me where to buy tea infusers.
 I generally tell them Amazon is the easiest.
 They have a large selection, including all the models on this page.
 Click below to see the current price of this item on Amazon.

-A lot of people stay away from plastic tea infusers, but this adorable Mr. and Mrs. manatee set is made from non-toxic, FDA-approved, food-grade silicone.
-It will not alter your tea with a chemical aftertaste or an unpleasant odor and does not contain any BPA.
+A lot of people stay away from plastic tea infusers, but these adorable novelty strainers are made from non-toxic, FDA-approved, food-grade silicone.
+They will not alter your tea with a chemical aftertaste or an unpleasant odor and does not contain any BPA.
 Any of these strainers make a great gift item and conversation piece.

 These strainers are microwave oven safe and can be placed in the top rack of your dishwasher for easy cleaning.
 The silicone is non-corrosive and will not rust or discolor like many of the metal tea infuser balls and baskets.

 The Chefast set is the most expensive item on this list, but when you consider everything you get, it’s actually the best deal of the bunch.

 With this set you get everything you need to brew tea for yourself or for several people at once.
 The scoop is a nice touch.
 Personally, I just use regular teaspoons and wouldn’t go out of my way to get a specialized scoop, but if I had it, I would definitely use it.